mavnn/mavnn.github.com/source/_posts/2017-11-10-going-down-the-property-based-testing-rabbit-hole.markdown

     }
 ```

-More than one normal card with out an other card to combine them is out.
+More than one normal card with out another card to combine them is out.

 ``` fsharp
 let incompleteComboOrSpecial =